 - Additional devices, such as Microsoft Surface, or Samsung Galaxy (see Device Compatibility Criteria below).

-The following devices listed below and shown in the diagrams above are not supported for use with the SVALT Cooling Dock because of their built-in fan locations and thickness fit, however, some customers have chosen to use these laptops with the SVALT Cooling Dock, including custom reversed fan builds that pull hot air instead of push cool air (see Device Compatibility Criteria below):
+are not supported for use with the SVALT Cooling Dock because of their built-in fan locations and thickness fit, however, some customers have chosen to use these laptops with the SVALT Cooling Dock, including custom reversed fan builds that pull hot air instead of push cool air (see Device Compatibility Criteria below):

 - Apple MacBook Pro Unibody with 17-inch display (Early 2009 to Late 2011).

 Apple MacBook Pro Unibody with 15-inch display (Early 2008 to Mid 2012).

 Note that this model’s processor and heatsink configuration changes through the years, from a setup similar to that shown in the 17-inch diagram to the one shown in the 15-inch diagram, however, the location and placement remains approximately the same.
 In addition, certain models have a completely different built-in cooling system configuration, such as the Mid 2009 2.53 GHz model that uses a setup similar to 13-inch models with single fan in the center.